act65/masters-thesis/notes/rl.md

 - symmetric transformations/factorisation of the game tree. learn f(s) such that the resulting game tree is the same!?
 - Distributed representations (various tensors) don't store knowledge in nice ways...
 What alternative representation are there?
 - Relationship to bases.
 Is there a way to reason about a basis with many different ways of combining the bases?
 More complicated structure? (designing algebras!?)
+- a representation of a reward function that can be easily mapped accross states.